Data protection statement

 Article 16 GDPR gives you the right to have inaccurate personal data corrected without undue delay and, where appropriate, the right to have incomplete personal data completed.

 Article 17 GDPR gives you the right to have your personal data erased, provided the grounds laid down in Article 17(1) GDPR apply.
 However, according to paragraph 3 there is no such right when the processing of data is necessary for compliance with a legal obligation, for reasons of public interest or for the establishment, exercise or defence of legal claims.
 In addition, the exceptions to this right laid down in section 35 BDSG apply.

 - Right to restriction of processing

-Article 18 GDPR enables you to temporarily prevent the further processing of your personal data provided the grounds laid down in Article 18(1) GDPR apply; for example, for a period enabling your opposing rights to be verified.
+Article 18 GDPR on the right to restriction of processing gives you the option to temporarily prevent the further processing of your personal data provided the grounds laid down in Article 18(1) apply; for example, for a period enabling your opposing rights to be verified.

 - Right to data portability

-Article 20 GDPR gives you the right to receive the personal data that you provided to us in a structured, commonly used and machine-readable format where the processing is based on consent and carried out by automated means.
-According to Article 20(3) second sentence GDPR, this right does not apply to processing necessary for the performance of a task carried out in the public interest.
+Article 20 GDPR gives you the right to receive the personal data concerning you, which you have provided to the Bundesnetzagentur, in a structured, commonly used and machine-readable format, where the Bundesnetzagentur processes this data based on your consent and the processing is carried out by automated means.
+In accordance with Article 20(3) second sentence GDPR, this right does not apply to processing necessary for the performance of a task carried out in the public interest.

 Data protection in social media